UniMath/agda-unimath/src/group-theory/minkowski-multiplication-commutative-monoids.lagda.md

       ( A')
 ```

-### Similarity is preserved by Minkowski multiplication of monoid subsets
+### Similarity of subsets is preserved by Minkowski multiplication

 ```agda
 module _